peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 The mantissa (significand) and exponent format preserves trailing zeros in the number's value.
 This may give rise to multiple ways to store the same value.
 For example, 1.00 and 1 would be stored differently, even though they have the same value.
 In the first case, 100 * 10^-2 (100 with decimal point moved left by 2), and in the second case, 1 * 10^0 (1 with decimal point moved 0).

-This class also supports values for negative zero, not-a-number (NaN) values, and infinity. <b>Negative zero</b>is enerally used when a negative number is rounded to 0; it has the ame mathematical value as positive zero. <b>Infinity</b>is enerally used when a non-zero number is divided by zero, or when a ery high or very low number can't be represented in a given xponent range. <b>Not-a-number</b>is generally used to signal rrors.
+This class also supports values for negative zero, not-a-number (NaN) values, and infinity.<b>Negative zero</b>is generally used when a negative number is rounded to 0; it has the ame mathematical value as positive zero.<b>Infinity</b>is generally used when a non-zero number is divided by zero, or when a ery high or very low number can't be represented in a given exponent ange.<b>Not-a-number</b>is generally used to signal errors.

 This class implements the General Decimal Arithmetic Specification version 1.70 (except part of chapter 6): `http://speleotrove.com/decimal/decarith.html`